Medically reviewed by Drugs.com. Last updated on Jul 22, 2022.

-- Are pregnant or plan to become pregnant.
+- Are pregnant, plan to become pregnant, or suspect that you are pregnant.
+If you become pregnant while taking Atelvia, stop taking it and contact your doctor.
 It is not known if Atelvia can harm your unborn baby.

 - Are breastfeeding or plan to breastfeed.
 It is not known if Atelvia passes into your breast milk and may harm your baby.
 You and your doctor should decide if you will take Atelvia or breastfeed.
 You should not do both.

 Tell your doctor about all the medicines you take, including prescription and non-prescription medicines, vitamins and herbal supplements.
 Certain medicines may affect how Atelvia works.

 - Actonel® or other medicines to treat osteoporosis

 Ask your doctor or pharmacist for a list of these medications, if you are not sure.

 Know the medicines you take.
 Keep a list of them to show your doctor and pharmacist when you get a new medicine.